Omar-as/BouncingBunny/README.md

 ## Description

 This graphics application simulates a bouncing ball on the screen.
 The ball can be of two types (cube or sphere) and can be drawn in wireframe or solid mode.
 The program uses shader-based OpenGL and the GLFW 3D graphics library to create an interactive and visually appealing animation.

+g++ -lGL -lglfw -lGLEW -Wall -o main.out main.cpp

 ## Table of Contents